Board of Trustees

 Vice Chair of the Board

-Trustee since 2021
+Trustee Since 2021

-Current Term: July 1, 2022 to June 30, 2026
+Current Term: to

 Ann Lewnes ’83 ’22P, of Palo Alto, CA, served as Chief Marketing Officer and Executive Vice President, Corporate Strategy & Development of Adobe, one of the world’s largest and most diversified software companies, until her retirement in 2023.
 During her 16 years of leadership, the Adobe brand became synonymous with creativity, digital marketing and the design and development of digital experiences.
 In addition to its consistent focus on creativity, Adobe’s marketing organization pioneered the company’s shift to digital—deploying advanced digital marketing technology, establishing an insight-driven culture, and setting a template for marketing’s impact on business.
 As EVP of Corporate Strategy & Development, Ann also led Adobe’s transformative corporate strategy and strategic M&A efforts globally.
 Prior to Adobe, Ann spent 20 years building the iconic Intel Inside brand as VP of Marketing.
 Ann was named one of the world’s most influential CMOs by Forbes, was elected into the American Advertising Foundation’s Hall of Achievement and was inducted into the American Marketing Association’s Hall of Fame in 2019.
 In 2020, she received the New York Women in Communications Matrix Award.
 Ann received her Bachelor of Arts degree in political science and journalism from Lehigh University.
 She currently serves on the boards of Mattel and Sundance Institute.
 Believing everyone has a story to tell, Ann is a strong supporter of increasing diversity in the film industry and other creative fields.